-The Arctic Race of Norway has become the first cycling race ever to use electric vehicles.
+The Arctic Race of Norway is one of the first cycling race to use predominantly electric vehicles in-race.

 Reduce greenhouse gas emissions

-The Arctic Race of Norway wishes to reduce its greenhouse gaz emissions.
-The climate change is the biggest challenge our world is facing and the Arctic area is without any doubt the most affected region.
-This statement leads the organizer to this decision and makes it even more relevant as the race is the Northernmost professional cycling one.
+The Arctic Race of Norway wishes to reduce its carbon footprint.
+Climate change is the biggest challenge our world is facing and the Arctic area is without doubt one of the most affected regions.
+This statement led the organiser to this decision and makes it even more relevant as the race is the Northernmost professional cycling one.

-Given the distance between Northern Norway and their usual residences, the teams cannot join the start of the Arctic Race of Norway with their traditional buses.
-This is why vehicles are provided to each team, which gives the opportunity to take up the electrical challenge, with the support of Hyundai, official supplier of the Arctic Race of Norway.
+Given the distance between Northern Norway and their usual headquarters, the teams cannot join the Arctic Race of Norway with their traditional buses.
+This is why vehicles are provided to each team, including fully electrical vehicles, with the support of Hyundai, one of the official suppliers of the Arctic Race of Norway.

 Northern Norway facing the electrical challenge